 We inhabit an instant gratification world and can easily become addicted to overthinking, not letting go and driven by the unbridled pursuit of personal and professional success.

 I am fortunate to be in longterm recovery, the main benefit of lived experience/ addiction recovery is the freedom that is in living an extraordinary life.
 Authentic.
 Freedom from suffering in flow with life.
 I trust, I am safe, empowered and esteemed.
 I do not have the need to control others, nor to attach to anything outside of our reality to feel connected.

 Breathe.
 Return to the present.
 Observe where you are in the present moment.
 Attune yourself to mindfulness and permit yourself to observe life differently.
 Gratitude, surrender, self-regulating, boundaries ensure I am safe, I am enough, I am present, I am generous.

 Generosity of spirit is extended to all of humanity not just the ones we are closest to.
-Personal recovery is sustainable when I remember that it’s not about me, this mantra holds a resonance of truth, passion, potency, and power.
-The outward expression of personal recovery is the ability to be congruent.
-Challenging negative patterns and themes is a first step towards shifting away from victim consciousness into feeling empowered and victorious.
+Recovery is sustainable when I remember that it’s not about me, this mantra’s resonance of truth, passion, potency, and power is powerfully restorative. .
+The outward expression is in being congruent.
+Challenging negative patterns and themes is a first step towards shifting away from victim consciousness into feeling empowered.

 The inner world is the world of requirements, energies, structure, and possibilities that meets the outer world.
 In addition, the outer world is the field of your incarnation.
 That is where you are.
 You have to keep both going.
 The seat of the soul is there where the inner and outer worlds meet.